-Upon approval of the FY2010 federal apportionments, the MBTA intends to submit grant applications to the Federal Transit Administration (FTA) for federal grants.
-These funds, which are estimated to total over \$280 million in FY2010, will be used for various capital projects.
+Upon approval of the FY2011 federal apportionments, the MBTA intends to submit grant applications to the Federal Transit Administration (FTA) for federal grants.
+These funds, which are estimated to total approximately \$290 million in FY2011, will be used for various capital projects.
 The three major program areas are: accessibility, enhancement, and infrastructure reinvestment.
 The accessibility program includes the continuation of the Light Rail Accessibility Program ("LRAP" includes the following stations: Arlington, Copley, Government Center,

 Science Park and Kenmore).
 The enhancement program includes funding for public address systems, LED signage and systemwide intelligent transportation systems.
-System reinvestment projects include Blue Line modernization, systemwide power improvements, Orange and Blue Line signal upgrades, the bridge and tunnel program, replacement of elevators and escalators, as well as the procurement various types of vehicles including Blue Line cars, Commuter Rail coaches and Emission-Controlled Diesel (ECD) buses.
+System reinvestment projects include Blue Line modernization, systemwide power improvements, Orange and Blue Line signal upgrades, the bridge and tunnel program, replacement of elevators and escalators, as well as the procurement various types of vehicles including Commuter Rail coaches and Emission-Controlled Diesel (ECD) buses.